ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

     else return 2;
   else return 3;
 ```
-what we have done here is used the structure of the target labels themselves which the existing algorithm makes limited use of.
+What we have done here is used the structure of the target labels themselves which the existing algorithm makes limited use of.
 The jump table is gone -- two comparisons are always going to be better than a jump table.
 Here is the assembly produced:
 ```
 .LcZo_info: